adrianrisvik/ThreeppGP/README.md

 - Mathematical equations to correctly apply physics, rotations, etc
 - Troubleshooting, when certain lines of code gave errors i would ask AI for assistance
 - AI generated most of the ImgUI implementation, where i manually adjusted numbers and certain words
-- I asked AI for how to implement Bullet physics (it was hard to find information manually online)
+- I asked AI for how to implement Bullet physics (it was hard to find help online)
 - I used CLion's built in AI for overall improvements and simplification of code
 - AI has been used a decent amount when troubleshooting, with certain errors
     - Example: Process finished with exit code -1073741819 (0xC0000005) was an error i got several times.